jsalbert/biotorch/README.md

 # BioTorch
-PyTorch framework specialized in biologically plausible learning algorithms
+BioTorch is a PyTorch framework specialized in biologically plausible learning algorithms

 🧠 Provides implementations of layers, models and biologically plausible learning algorithms.
 Its aim is to build a model hub with the state-of-the-art models and methods in the field.

 🧠 Provides a framework to benchmark and compare different biologically plausible learning algorithms in different datasets.

 🧠 Provides a place of colaboration, ideas sharing and discussion.

 ## Motivation